Shabdprakash-Thakkar/Discord_BOT/Tester/README.md

 │   ├── owner_actions.py      # Handles owner-exclusive commands like leaving/banning servers.
 │   └── help.py               # Manages the help command and its display.
 └── Data_Files/               # For configuration, data storage, and dependencies.
-    ├── ~~.env                # Stores private credentials like bot token and database keys.~~ ├── ~~requirements.txt    # Lists all Python libraries required for the project.~~ ├── no_text.json          # Stores local configuration for no-text channels.
+    ├── .env                  # Stores private credentials like bot token and database keys.
-    └── date_and_time.json    # Stores local configuration for time channels.
+    ├── requirements.txt      # Lists all Python libraries required for the project.
+    └── Database-Schema       # Design Database.
 ```

 ## 🚀 Setup and Installation Guide